 DHA or (docosahexaenoic acid) is a long-chain omega-3 fatty acid found in high amounts in the retina, where it helps maintain eye function.

 It is thought DHA has an anti-inflammatory effect that helps cells in the retina and cornea (the clear cover on the front or the eye) heal and regenerate after damage due to light exposure and ageing.
-Evidence shows that omega-3 fatty acids may help reduce dry eyes, something you may experience from too much screen-time.
+Evidence shows that omega-3 fatty acids, either through your diet or a vegan omega 3 supplement, may help reduce dry eyes, something you may experience from too much screen-time.

 Good food sources: The best source of long-chain omega-3s such as DHA is oily fish.
 The NHS recommends that we eat two portions of fish a week, including one of oily fish.
 If you're plant-based, there are also some plant sources of omega-3s that the body can convert into the long-chain omega-3 fatty acids.
 For more info see our section on healthy fats.